Audio Drama for Schools and Colleges

 Key scenes from Hamlet, related to the theme of ‘Is Hamlet Mad?’
 Act 2, Scene 2 – Act 3, Scene 1 – Act 3, Scene …

 Key scenes from Macbeth, on the theme ‘How does power change people?’

 Key scenes from Much Ado About Nothing, related to the theme of ‘love and language’.

 Key scenes from Romeo and Juliet, related to the theme of ‘Loves destructive power’.

-Written by Gareth Parker and performed by the HIGHER NATIONAL DIPLOMA Students of West Thames College, Isleworth, Middlesex, based on “The Youth Who Set Forth…
+The Fearless Youth, Written by Gareth Parker and performed by the Higher National Diploma Students of West Thames College, Isleworth, Middlesex, based on “The Youth …